rober12345/k-nearest-neighbors-project-tutorial/README.md

 As always, use your notebook to experiment and make sure you are getting the results you want.

-Use you app.py file to save your defined steps, pipelines or functions in the right order.
+Use your app.py file to save your defined steps, pipelines or functions in the right order.

-In your README file write a brief summary.
+In your README file, write a brief summary.

 Solution guide: